 Clicking on the Trustbadge expands it and gives shoppers access to shop reviews as well as your other trust elements (i.e. the trustmark and your money-back guarantee)

 Good reviews need the best possible placement on the site if they are going to have an effect.
 A widget can remain (minimised) on the screen constantly for easy access.

 However, they mustn’t cause a distraction from your offer.
 At Trusted Shops, some of the most favoured solutions include the placement of widgets on the homepage's sidebar or in the footer of the website.

 The Trustbadge from Trusted Shops can be placed in the header, sidebar or footer of your website.

 Additionally, your customer reviews should be displayed in mobile sites as well - also while not being distracting.

 The Trustbadge remains in the corner of the screen and disappears when scrolling down.
 It reappears when scrolling back up.

 Rating stars are an important indicator for your customers, but reviews speak louder.
 Therefore, we recommended that you present a selection of between two and six reviews.
 This amount is enough for customers to skim over them quickly and gives them a good first impression.
 A review sticker makes this, and more, possible.

 Customise the layout of the page

-Adjust the rating display to suit your website’s layout, so doesn’t look like some foreign object, but integral part of each page.
+Adjust the rating-display to suit your website’s layout, so it doesn’t look like some foreign object, but rather an integral part of each page.
 This goes for not only colour, typography, and formatting, but also style and theme.